twistedtwig/AutomatedDeployments/README.md

     ForceInstall                |       bool                |   true
     SourceContentPath           |       string              |   false
     DestinationContentPath      |       string              |   true
+    AllowUseOfDestinationFolder |       bool                |   true (default value is false)

 If "ForceInstall" install is used it will ensure the deployment folder is removed before unpackaging the zip file, otherwise it will merge the two folders and files together, where conflicts occur the package files will take precedence.
 The DestinationContentPath is not required, it will use the path given in the archive.xml file, (iisapp path element), this can be specified (customized) when creating the zip, (either with this application or natively with MsBuild).

+The "AllowUseOfDestinationFolder" property is defaulted to false.
+This defines weather the "DestinationContentPath" property can be used within MsDeploy to override the path that the package will be installed at, i.e. the path in archive.xml.
+If false it will use the archive.xml value, if true it will check to see if there is a value in DestinationContentPath, if so use that otherwise fall back on the archive.xml value.

 6) Gotcha's and helpful hints
 -----------------------------